-All juniors will take the SAT in April, free of charge and during school hours.
+All freshmen will take the PSAT9 in April during school hours.
+Sophomores will take the PSAT, and Juniors will take the SAT free of charge.
 The school-provided test does not include the writing portion, which many colleges wish to see.
 Students may register for the SAT, with writing, on their own.
 Registration fee waivers are available from the EHS Counseling Department.
 More information.

 "First Gen" College Applicants

 A student is considered a first-generation college applicant if neither parent has a post-secondary degree.
 Many A+ Angels students are "first-gen" and can use the designation to their advantage as many scholarships are geared toward this demographic.
 Students often take pride in being the first in the family to pursue a post-secondary degree and may highlight this in their personal essay for college applications.
 A "First Gen" recognition on college applications may be an advantage to your student for college admission and scholarships.